celery/pytest-celery/docs/userguide/examples/myutils.rst

 Description
 ===========

-This example project shows how to :ref:`utils_module` to add custom APIs to the ``utils.py`` module that is being injected to the worker container.
+This example project shows :ref:`utils_module` to add custom APIs to the ``utils.py`` module that is being injected into the worker container.

 Breakdown
 =========